 For more information please look at www.creativeclayforall.co.uk

-Anita Law offers painting and drawing tuition at The Dewlish Chapel, Dewlish, Dorchester on Tuesday and Saturday mornings.
+Anita Law offers painting and drawing tuition at The Dewlish Chapel, Dewlish, Dorchester on Saturday mornings 10am – 12:30pm.

 Learn to paint or draw, or improve your skills.
 All abilities welcome, including complete beginners.

 Penny Wilton offers painting and drawing classes and workshops at venues in Dorset and beyond.

 These include tutored life drawing classes and Art from the Heart – a day of creative painting and drawing suitable for any standard, even if you have never painted before.

 Penny also runs monthly workshops at Holt Village Hall – come and paint what you like in any medium and Penny will give tuition throughout the day.